roberteijk/ShadowKickboxing/README.md

 ## Introduction

-App for shadow kickboxing training and to practice the Spring framework.
-This project is still in early development.
+App for shadow kickboxing training and for practicing the Spring framework.
+This project is still in development.

 ## Acknowledgements